Tygers of Pan Tang

-Biography
+History

-Early days, 1978–1983
+Early days (1978–1983)

 The Tygers of Pan Tang were formed by guitarist Robb Weir (born Robert Mortimer Weir, 1958), Richard "Rocky" Laws (bass), Jess Cox (vocals) and Brian Dick (drums).
 They played in working men's clubs and were first signed by local independent label Neat Records before MCA gave them a major record deal.
 After several singles, they released their first album, Wild Cat, in 1980.
 The album reached No. 18 in the UK Album Chart in the first week of its release.

 Subsequently John Sykes (formerly of Streetfighter, later in Badlands, Thin Lizzy, Whitesnake, and Blue Murder) was added as second guitarist.
 Jess Cox had a falling out with the others and quit, to be replaced by Persian Risk vocalist Jon Deverill.
 This lineup released Spellbound in 1981.

 Sykes quit after the release of the third album, Crazy Nights, to audition for Ozzy Osbourne's band.
 He was replaced by ex-Penetration guitarist Fred Purser, who had to learn the set in two days before touring.

 Tygers of Pan Tang's fourth album, The Cage, was released in 1982.
 The band then had a dispute with MCA, who were reluctant to promote the band unless they agreed to record more cover versions (following the band's hit with "Love Potion No. 9").
 The band tried to terminate their contract, but MCA's release terms exceeded what other record companies were willing to pay to acquire the band.
 In frustration, the group chose to disband.

 Jess Cox released his solo album Third Step in 1983.
 John Sykes later achieved success with Thin Lizzy and Whitesnake.

 Songs for a new album were demoed by the same line-up which completed the previous album.
 It was supposed to be called Square One.
 The label did not approve the material and, in consequence this line-up disbanded.
 Songs from this aborted album were issued in 2018 under the name Purser Deverill.

-Reformation, 1985–1987
+Reformation (1985–1987)

-In 1985, Jon Deverill and Brian Dick reformed the band with Steve Lamb (formerly of Sergeant) on guitar, Neil Sheppard on guitar, and ex-Warrior, ex-Satan member Clin Irwin on bass.
-Dave Donaldson later replaced Clin Irwin.
+In 1985, Jon Deverill and Brian Dick reformed the band with Steve Lamb (formerly of Sergeant) on guitar, Neil Sheppard on guitar, and ex-Warrior, ex-Satan member Colin Irwin on bass.
+Dave Donaldson later replaced Colin Irwin.
 Meanwhile, Robb Weir and Jess Cox formed the spin-off band Tyger-Tyger.

 The reformed Tygers of Pan Tang released The Wreck-Age in summer 1985 through Music for Nations, and Burning in the Shade in 1987, through Zebra Records.
 Burning in the Shade received poor reviews and they disbanded again.

 Various compilations and live albums were produced by the band's two first labels, Neat Records and MCA.
 First Kill is one such compilation album, released on vinyl in 1986 by Neat Records, then re-released on CD by Castle Classics in 1992.
 All the songs are live demo recordings, without overdubs, made at Impulse Studios in 1979/80 as demos by the original line-up.